11 Benefits Of Nutmeg, Side Effects, And Nutritional Profile

 1. May Help Reduce Cancer Risk

 Sources state that the essential oil of nutmeg can act as an antioxidant and may assist in preventing cancer in the process.
-The oil has powerful free radical scavenging activity and can be used to develop anti-cancer drugs.

-Other studies have shown that nutmeg may aid the prevention of colon cancer by decreasing intestinal tumorigenesisi XA complex process of the formation of cancer cells from normal cells in 3 stages: Initiation, progression, and metastasis.
+Other studies have shown that nutmeg may aid the prevention of colon cancer by decreasing intestinal tumorigenesisi A complex process of the formation of cancer cells from normal cells in 3 stages: Initiation, progression, and metastasis.
 (2), (3).

 2. May Aid Diabetes Treatment